DmytroYeremieiev/js-alhorithms/JS/README.md

 },
 ```

 Note, the `--require ts-node/register` is the important bit here.
 It registers TypeScript as an compiler.
 Notice we didn't specified the files to watch.
-This customisatio is left for other tools(vs code tasks) and scripts which will be passing file pattern as an extention, delimited by `--`: `npm run test -- './tests/**/*.ts'`
+This customisation was left for other tools(vs code tasks) and scripts which will be passing file pattern as an extention, delimited by `--`, `npm run test -- './tests/**/*.ts'`

 Note, we can easily invoke npm scripts from others npm scripts with `npm run <script_name>`,but in order to  pass some custom arguments, the special option has to be used `--`. "*The special option `--` is used by `getopt` to delimit the end of the options. npm will pass all the arguments after the -- directly to your script"*.
 Basically, running `npm run build -- --watch` will be the same as running `tsc --pretty --watch`.